Ph.D. Psychologist and Author

 Licensed Psychologist, PSY 20844

 My clients are intelligent and motivated people who feel stuck.
-My style is interactive, strength-based, warm, and honest.
 I ask questions, propose different options, check in with you to get your thoughts, challenge you to question some long-held beliefs–all the while being your biggest supporter.
 Sometimes we'll be on the same page and other times we'll discuss the way we see things differently.
 As I get to know you I'll be able to better understand what works best for you to tailor therapy to match the way you approach the world.
+We will focus on your deep, real self to allow you to approach life in the way that feels most congruent, powerful, and honest.

 The Power of Our Psyche